abdrahmansoltan/Learning-Notes/Computer Science/Data Structures & Algorithms/1-Data-Structures.md

 #### Rehashing

 - When the `load factor` of the hash table increases, the hash table is re-hashed (i.e., the `size` of the table is increased approximately by a factor of `2` and the table is rehashed -> like **dynamic arrays**).
+- Note that when doing so, we will have to re-compute the hash values for all the keys that are already stored in the hash table.
+  - This is because the old hash function will return values that are out of the range or in wrong positions in the new hash table.

 #### Double hashing